 Professional and commercial users generally have different expectations and motivations than retail consumers.
 They often require documented warranty coverage for accounting, insurance, or operational purposes.

 Why it matters: Business customers expect administrative processes and often have dedicated personnel for equipment registration and documentation.
-The barrier to registration is significantly lower, and the value proposition is clearer.
+The barrier to registration is much lower, and the value proposition is clearer.

 Industries where warranty registration delivers the most value